 - Supporting Small Business Saturday.
 This annual holiday was created to #ShopSmall, to show support of small, independent businesses and call attention to the valuable contributions they make to their communities and the economy.
 Swing by or click to your favorite small business to support and celebrate all that they do.

 - Hit your local holiday markets to complete your holiday shopping list.
 Check local publications, listing and Facebook events to explore markets in your area.
-(Be sure to check out the events Gachi is participating in.)

 - Treat yourself!
 Just because it’s the season for giving doesn’t mean that you can’t not gift yourself.
 Visit locally-owned retail shops to browse and discover new brands that could turn out to be your new favorites.